Paley-Wiener theorems for a p-adic spherical variety: Cuspidal part of the Schwartz space

-Again, as in Remark \ref{remarkLanglands}, we could have a larger, noncommutative ring acting on $\mathcal S(X)_\cusp$ by $G$-automorphisms, if we wanted to take into account the multiplicity of the spaces $\mathcal S(X)_{\pi,\disc}$, but we know no good way of doing that.
+Again, as in Remark \ref{remarkLanglands}, we could have a larger, noncommutative ring acting on $\mathcal S(X)_\cusp$ by $G$-automorphisms, if we wanted to take into account the multiplicity of the spaces $\mathcal S(X)_{\pi,\disc}$, but we will not consider that.